vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

-  Delete a root level property on the Vue instance (and also its `$data`).
+  Delete a root level property on the istanza di Vue (and also its `$data`).
 Forces a digest cycle.
 Not recommended.

 <h3 id="vm-eval">vm.$eval( expression )</h3>